slackhq/astra/config/README.md

 # Development setup

 ## Docker compose
-To bootstrap all required dependencies, execute in the root kaldb directory:
+To bootstrap all required dependencies, execute in the root astra directory:
 ```bash
 docker-compose up
 ```